zhywan/covid19-privacy-game/README.md

 This code is partially based on our conference paper:

-[0] A. Gourabathina, Z. Wan, J. T. Brown, C. Yan, B. A. Malin.
+[0] A. Gourabathina, Z. Wan, J. T. Brown, C. Yan, and B. A. Malin.
 Privacy-Preserving Publishing of Individual-Level Pandemic Data Based on a Game Theoretic Model (under review).

 Other published articles essential for understanding the software are as follows: